-This proposal outlines plans for the research and educational efforts of the new Allied Geophysical Laboratories (AGL) at the University of Houston.
+This overview describes the people, research projects, and educational efforts of the Allied Geophysical Laboratories (AGL) at the University of Houston.
 We invite potential sponsors of AGL to support and guide our quest to enhance the science of geophysics, develop aspiring scientists, and contribute to economic prosperity.
-The proposed program will be based on a number of data acquisition and analysis projects directed at improved imaging and analysis of subsurface reservoirs.
-Research will be driven by ideas and data: novel concepts about acquisition, wave propagation, and imaging in increasingly realistic media will be developed and tested via lab and field experiments.
-Existing advanced data sets, especially full-wave 3D seismic surveys, will be analyzed to provide improved description of reservoir rocks and fluids.
-Graduate student education is a key component of this effort
+Our geophisical work is based on a number of data acquisition and analysis projects directed at improved imaging and analysis of subsurface reservoirs.
+Research is driven by ideas and data.
+Novel concepts about acquisition, wave propagation, and imaging in increasingly realistic media are developed and tested via lab and field experiments.
+Existing advanced data sets, especially full-wave 3D seismic surveys, are analyzed to provide improved description of reservoir rocks and fluids.
+Graduate student education is a key component of this effort.